howlingmad/kerbside/README.md

 (That's obviously the thing to do for the other modules as well, should they be missing)

 Should you wish to display the information on your desktop, like me, then (on OS X) you'll be wanting to grab the fantastic [GeekTool](http://projects.tynsoe.org/en/geektool/).
-Grab it even if you couldn't care less about Eat Street.
+Grab it even if you couldn't care less about Kerb.
 GeekTool is *brilliant*!

 Installation
 ------------
 	$ mkdir -p ~/bin
-	$ curl -skL https://github.com/dotcode/eat-street/raw/master/noms >~/bin/noms
+	$ curl -skL https://github.com/howlingmad/kerb/raw/master/noms >~/bin/noms
 	$ chmod +x ~/bin/noms

 Make sure `~/bin` is in your `$PATH` - or put the `noms` script somewhere else on your `$PATH`.